ericadamski/openurl2/README.md

 Install via npm:

-    npm install openurl
+    npm install openurl2

-Fork:
+openurl2:

 In the original openurl package, the F5 key opens a Windows Explorer window, instead of an Email Window.
 This has been fixed in this fork.
-As the original Project is no longer maintained, there was no point sending in a pull request.
+As the original Project is no longer maintained, we figured there was no point sending in a pull request, and instead pushed this Fork.

 Related reading: